Bridge Over Troubled Waters

 Location: Lowell Lecture Hall

-This event will be a compilation of the many stories of students on campus who have dealt with the effects of colorism, classicism, and the stigma of mental health in the black community.
-Rarely do these topics ever make its appearance in the conversations on campus.
-Yet the prevalence of these topics on the black community of Harvard and worldwide is vast.
+This staged reading will be a compilation of the many stories of students on campus who have dealt with the effects of colorism, classicism, and the stigma of mental health in the black community.
+Rarely do these topics ever make an appearance in the conversations on campus.
+Yet the prevalence of these topics on the Black community of Harvard and worldwide is vast.
 These topics lurk in the background and we continue to leave them there because if we show our brokenness, there is a sort of paranoia that we will not be taken seriously.
 However, in order for things to progress in the right direction, we must try not to put bandages on wounds that require stitches.
-We must stop fixing the symptoms and instead fix the actual problem.
-This production will not only include theatrical aspects but also aspects of visual art.
+This staged reading hopes to bring about discussion that can lead to better awareness of these struggles.